 LDL is often referred to as “bad” cholesterol because high levels have been linked to increased heart disease risk.
-By contrast, HDL is frequently called “good” cholesterol.
+By contrast, HDL is frequently called “good” cholesterol as low levels of HDL have been associated with increased heart risk.
+In addition, one of HDL’s main functions is to carry cholesterol back to the liver to be used as needed.
 One of HDLs main functions is to carry cholesterol back to the liver to be used as needed.
-Higher levels of HDL have been associated with decreased cardiovascular disease (CVD) risk.

 What are “normal” cholesterol levels?

 The recommended targets for cholesterol vary slightly among different countries and health agencies.
-The US National Institutes of Health website lists the following optimal cholesterol and triglyceride values, measured after a fast of 9-12 hours:
+The US National Institutes of Health website lists the following optimal cholesterol and triglyceride values for people at low risk for heart disease, measured after a fast of 9-12 hours: